+Another way to make review more fun is with Four Corners.
 This is a great review game for multiple choice questions.
 Designate each corner of your room with the letter A, B, C, and D.

 Project a multiple-choice question on your whiteboard and have students move to correct corner of the room.
 Students get to move around, and you can easily assess who understands the concepts you are reviewing.

 If students appear to be equally divided between two corners, you can give each group one minute to explain why they chose the corner they did and try to convince the other group why they are right.
 Give students the opportunity to move corners before revealing the correct answer.